daantjuhg/Portfolio/README.md

   -	Can movements be used to predict fatigue?
   -	Can movements be used to detect overload?
 These sub question will help us to get an answer to the main research question.

+further research and supporting reasons for these questions can be found in the [plan of approach].

   ### evaluation

   ### conclusions